SCOPE-Santos-Volpe/NHAT/javascript_example/README.md

-to run this example, go into the streamlit-light-leaflet directory and type:
+to run this example:

 ```
+cd streamlit-light-leaflet

 cat STARTUP.md
 ```